 Please provide a brief description of the partnership (e.g., after school programs, accessing public library databases - online eCard, One Card program - student ID is full public library access card).
 Library Staffing For purposes of answering questions referring to staff working in the library, the following applies: Credentialed Teacher Librarian - Individual holds a California teaching credential and a California Teacher Librarian Services Credential or an Emergency Teacher Librarian Services Credential and is paid as a teacher.
 Credentialed Teacher, Not Librarian - Individual holds a California teaching credential with no library endorsement and is paid as a teacher.
 Library Paraprofessional - May be called librarian, aide, clerk, technician, assistant, etc., but is NOT paid as a teacher.
 5. Did you have at least one paid credentialed staff working in the school library?
 (Teacher contract and certificated salary schedule) (Contracting for a Librarian of Record does not count at the school level.) ○ Yes○ No 6.
-What certificate did the credentialed staff hold?
-Credentialed teacher librarian Emergency-credentialed teacher librarian Credentialed teacher without a teacher librarian credential Other (please explain) Please explain certificate held by the credentialed staff.
-7. Did you have at least one paid classified employee working in the school library?
-(Classified contract and classified salary schedule) 8.
+What certificate did the credentialed staff hold? ○ Credentialed teacher librarian Emergency-credentialed teacher librarian Credentialed teacher without a teacher librarian credential Other (please explain) Please explain certificate held by the credentialed staff.
+T least explain certificate field by the credefitialed staff.
+7. Did you have at least one paid library paraprofessional working in the school library?
+(Classified contract and classified salary schedule) Some districts require their library paraprofessional to possess and AA degree in Library Support Staff Certification (LSCC) For further information, visit LSCC home page: ala-apa.org/lssc/ 8.
 What training did the classified library staff possess and/or receive?
-(Select all that apply.) □ None□ District-based training County Office of Education sponsored training (e.g., Instructional Media Resource Assistant [IMRA])Public library sponsored training Conferences (e.g., CSLA Annual Conference, regional workshops, CUE)Professional Growth Units (e.g., Infopeople courses) ☐ A.A. degree in Library Support Staff Certification (specify where you earned your certificate below) Other (specify below) Specify where you earned your certificate: Specify other algorified tweining.
-Specify other classified training:
+(Select all that apply.) □ None ☐ District-based training ☐ County Office of Education appropriate training (e.g., Instructional Media Resource Assistant (IMPA1) County Office of Education sponsored training (e.g., Instructional Media Resource Assistant [IMRA]) Public library sponsored training Conferences (e.g., CSLA Annual Conference, regional workshops, CUE) ☐ Professional Growth Units (e.g., Infopeople courses) A.A. degree in Library Support Staff Certification (specify where you earned your certificate below) Other (specify below) Specify where you earned your certificate: Specify other classified training: